mhjd/duplication_deleter/README.md

 ## Description

-Duplicate file deleter is a macOS (Python) application designed to detect, select, and delete duplicate files in a specified folder and its subfolders.
+Duplicate file deleter is a cross-platform Python application designed to detect, select, and delete duplicate files in a specified folder and its subfolders.

 ## Installation

 ### Requirements
 - Python 3.7 or higher
-- macOS (tested on macOS 10.14+)
+- Windows, macOS, or Linux

 ### Setup
 1. Clone or download this repository